Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Yet some travel guides and a number of visitors say it is one of the more dangerous districts in Paris.
 I have only visited Belleville during the day, and it's anything but dangerous, filled with ethnic eateries and lots of offbeat places.

 It might be different at night but I can't confirm.
-There are some small streets in Belleville so I'd be cautious there at night, as I would on any deserted street, especially in the absence of people.
-But otherwise, I'm not convinced it's one of the "dangerous neighborhoods" in Paris.
+There are some small streets in Belleville so I'd be cautious there at night, as I would on any deserted street.
+But otherwise, I'm not convinced this is one of the "dangerous neighborhoods" in Paris.

-Among the areas to avoid in Paris at night are two forests, the Bois de Boulogne in the chic 16th and the Bois de Vincennes in the 12th are pleasant in daytime but at night, sex workers inhabit the woods and the atmosphere is what you might call “chaud”, or hot.
+At night you should definitely avoid the two forests, the Bois de Boulogne in the chic 16th and the Bois de Vincennes in the 12th.
+Both areas are pleasant in daytime but at night, sex workers inhabit the woods and the atmosphere is what you might call “chaude”, or hot.

 As in any big city, the subway should be approached with caution at night.
-I’ve mentioned a few stations to avoid at night, and you can add Château-Rouge, Gare du Nord, Strasbourg St-Denis, Réaumur Sébastopol and Montparnasse Bienvenue to the list.
+I’ve mentioned a few stations to avoid, and you can add Château-Rouge, Gare du Nord, Strasbourg St-Denis, Réaumur Sébastopol and Montparnasse Bienvenue to the list.

-Frankly, at night, I avoid any subway station that starts with a “Porte” when I’m by myself…
+Frankly, at night, I'm cautious in any subway station that starts with a “Porte” when I’m by myself…

-One important thing to note about crime in Paris: it is not often violent.
+One important thing to note about crime in Paris: it is rarely violent.
 When things do turn bad, it’s usually due to drug dealing or criminal gangs settling scores.
-Most times, violent crime doesn’t take place around tourist sites.
+Most times, this kind of violent crime doesn’t take place around heavily policed tourist sites and rarely targets tourists or tourist areas.

 As I’ve mentioned, the most common crime against tourists in the city of Paris is pickpocketing, especially at popular sites, like the Eiffel Tower or the Sacré-Coeur Basilica, or on popular public transportation lines, such as those arriving from Charles de Gaulle airport.

-Pickpockets are often hard to spot, because they might be women, or children (this is common because minors are harder to prosecute), or groups dressed to look innoffensive.
-They tend to target your purses, wallets, cellphones or jewelry, hence the importance of leaving your valuables behind or using a reliable theftproof purse (I use a crossbody Pacsafe bag).
+Pickpockets are often hard to spot, because they might be women, or children (this is common because minors are harder to prosecute), or groups dressed to look inoffensive.
+They tend to target your purses, wallets, cellphones or jewelry, hence the importance of leaving your valuables behind or using a reliable theftproof purse (I use a crossbody anti-theft Pacsafe bag, which I wear across my chest, not dangling temptingly behind my back).

 It rarely goes beyond words and whistles, but even these can be extremely disquieting if you're a foreigner, alone, and don't speak the language.